Our paradigm and the truths which form the basis of our

-Banks and other entities have spent billions without making discernible or demonstrable progress in preventing crimes such as money laundering, terrorist financing, sanctions, cybercrime, fraud, corruption and tax evasion.
+Banks and other entities have spent billions without making discernible or demonstrable progress in preventing crimes such as money laundering, terrorist financing, sanctions, cybercrime, fraud, corruption

 The financial services industry has an enormous amount of data available, yet it remains an untapped resource when it comes to FinCrime risk management.